-As of the date of this Base Prospectus the activities of the Management Board of the Company's subsidiary Enerģijas publiskais tirgotājs SIA are supervised by the Shareholder Meeting of this subsidiary, where the interests of the Company are represented by the Company's Management Board.
+As of the date of this Base Prospectus the activities of the Management Board of the Company's subsidiary Energijas publiskais tirgotājs SIA are supervised by the Shareholder Meeting of this subsidiary, where the interests of the Company are represented by the Company's Management Board.
 The supervisory body of the Company's subsidiary Sadales tīkls AS, as well as Company's subsidiaries Elektrum Eesti OÜ and Elektrum Lietuva, UAB, which operate outside the territory of Latvia, is their Supervisory Board.
 The Supervisory Board of Sadales tīkls AS is elected by the Shareholders Meeting and consists of four members, two of whom are independent members.
-The supervisory functions at Elektrum Eesti OÜ are ensured by three Management Board members of the Company and at Elektrum Lietuva, UAB by two Management Board members of the Company.
-The supervisory functions at Liepājas enerģija SIA, where the equity share of the Company is 51 per-cent, are carried out by the Supervisory Board of six members, half of whom are representatives of the Company.
+The supervisory functions at Elektrum Eesti OÜ are ensured by two Management Board members of the Company and two employees, who are responsible for the relevant areas of operation at the Company.
+The supervisory functions at Elektrum Lietuva, UAB are ensured by five Supervisory Board members, three of whom are Management Board members of the Company and two are employees, who are responsible for the relevant areas of operation at the Company and two are employees, who are ensured by five Supervisory Board members, three of whom are Management Board members of the Company and two are employees, who are responsible for the relevant areas of operation at the Company.
+The supervisory Board members of the company is 51 per-cent, are carried out by the Supervisory Board of six members, half of whom are representatives of the Company.